-A 30 credit point cluster or sequence of studies from one discipline area.
-Usually comprises ten 3 credit point courses.
+A cluster or sequence of studies from one discipline area requiring 30 or more credit points.
+Usually comprises a minimum of ten 3-credit point courses.
 Some programs may require more credits for a major.
+The achievement of a GPA of 2.0 in the major is required for graduation.
+Some faculties may require a higher major GPA.